Survaider/react-native-app-tour/README.md

 - **iOS**

-  - After `react-native link react-native-app-tour`, please verify `node_modules/react-native-app-tour/ios/` contains `Pods` folder.
+  - After `react-native link imokhles-react-native-app-tour`, please verify `node_modules/imokhles-react-native-app-tour/ios/` contains `Pods` folder.
 If does not exist please execute `pod install` command on `node_modules/react-native-app-tour/ios/`, if any error => try `pod repo update` then `pod install`
   - After verification, open your project and create a folder 'RNAppTour' under Libraries.
-  - Drag `node_modules/react-native-app-tour/ios/pods/Pods.xcodeproject` into RNAppTour, as well as the RNAppTour.xcodeproject if it does not exist.
+  - Drag `node_modules/imokhles-react-native-app-tour/ios/pods/Pods.xcodeproject` into RNAppTour, as well as the RNAppTour.xcodeproject if it does not exist.
   - Add the `MaterialShowcase.framework` into your project's `Embedded Binaries` and make sure the framework is also in linked libraries.
   - Go to your project's `Build Settings -> Frameworks Search Path` and add `${BUILT_PRODUCTS_DIR}/MaterialShowcase` non-recursive.